fubar2/planemo-biodocker/README.md

 the caches are all filled.

 2. In developing it, I learned how easy it is to get root inside a biodocker container using the standard python docker SDK.
-The ToolFactory uses this biodocker and is able to give the biodocker user permissions on a mounted volume to make it easier to share data.
+The ToolFactory docker https://github.com/fubar2/toolfactory-galaxy-docker uses this biodocker and is able to give the biodocker user permissions on a mounted volume to make it easier to share data.